HookRace/hookrace-web/www/_posts/2014-07-07-what-is-hookrace.markdown

   sleep 200
 {% endhighlight %}

-Nimrod is a rather new language, and it took me some time to choose it.
+Nim is a rather new language, and it took me some time to choose it.
 What I love about the language:

 - Python-like syntax
 - Statically typed, compiled